RABBI & EXECUTIVE DIRECTOR

 Jason Harris, Associate Director, is a Jewish educator and former politico with a passion for teaching Jewish and Israeli history.
 Jason develops and supports vibrant Jewish learning experiences, including courses, large scale public events, and study tours.

-The Bay Area native is a graduate of the University of California, Davis, with a B.A. in International Relations; and the Hornstein Program for Jewish Professional Leadership at Brandeis University, with master’s degrees in Near Eastern & Judaic Studies and Jewish Communal Service.
+The Bay Area native is a graduate of the University of California, Davis, with a Bachelors of Arts in International Relations.
+He also received a Masters degree in Near Eastern & Judaic Studies and Jewish Communal Service at the Hornstein Program for Jewish Professional Leadership at Brandeis University.

 COMMUNITY ENGAGEMENT & ADMINISTRATIVE COORDINATOR